-The Department of Information Science offers several graduate degrees:
+The Department of Information Science offers the following graduate degrees.

-- The Doctor of Philosophy (Ph.D.) degree is a research degree.
-It is awarded in recognition of original scholarship and the generation of new knowledge by immersion in a topic, analysis, synthesis, and creativity.
-When a Ph.D. is awarded it carries and bestows certain rights and responsibilities that relate in large measure to serving society by exploring, shedding light upon, and resolving fundamental problems.
+The doctoral degree is awarded in recognition of original scholarship and the generation of new knowledge by immersion in a topic, analysis, synthesis and creativity.
+When a Ph.D. is awarded it carries and bestows certain rights and responsibilities that relate in large measure to serving society by exploring, shedding light upon and resolving fundamental problems.